skhussain123/OPENAISDK-TEST_PREPRATION/02-Prompt-&-Context-Engineering/01-prompt-engineering/main.md

 If a prompt contains conflicting requirements, the AI gets confused and the response can become inconsistent or incorrect.
 Review the prompt before writing it to ensure internal consistency.

-**Example 1:** ‘Write a professional email that is casual and funny.’
+**❌ Wrong / Contradictory Prompt: Example 1:** ‘Write a professional email that is casual and funny.’
 This is contradictory because a professional and a casual tone are difficult to combine at the same time.

-**Example 2:**
+**❌ Wrong / Contradictory Prompt: Example 2:**
 Write a short summary in exactly 50 words, and also make sure it does not exceed 30 words.